cagov/caldata-mdsa-training/docs/code/local-repo-setup.md

 and generally enforce code quality.
 These checks are run on every commit, as well as in CI.

-To set up your pre-commit environment locally run the following in the `data-infrastructure` repo root folder:
+To set up your pre-commit environment locally run the following in the repository root folder:

 ```bash
 pre-commit install